 Open to all students of Lee College.
 Study and performance of various types and styles of choral literature.
 Concert given on and off campus each semester.
 Admission by audition or instructor's consent.
 May be repeated for credit.
-Lecture Hrs. = 0, Lab Hrs. = 4 Pre/Corequisite: READ 300 or equivalent

 Baytown Community Chorus